osg-htc/user-school-2018/docs/materials/day1/part2-ex1-files.md

 Let’s start by exploring what happens to files that a jobs creates in the sandbox.
 We will use a very simple method for creating a new file: We will copy an input file to another name.

-1. Find or create a small input file (it is fine to use any small file from a previous exercise)
+1. Find or create a small input file (it is fine to use any small file from a previous exercise).
-2. Create a submit file that transfers the input file and copies it to another name (as if doing `/bin/cp input.txt output.txt` on the command line)
+1. Create a submit file that transfers the input file and copies it to another name (as if doing `/bin/cp input.txt output.txt` on the command line)
     -   Make the output filename different than any filenames that are in your submit directory
     -   What is the `executable` line?
     -   What is the `arguments` line?
     -   How do you tell HTCondor to transfer the input file?
     -   As always, use `output`, `error`, and `log` filenames that are different from previous exercises
-3. Submit the job and wait for it to finish
+1. Submit the job and wait for it to finish.

 What happened?
 Can you tell what HTCondor did with your output file, after it was created in the job sandbox?
-Look carefully at the list of files in your submit directory now…
+Look carefully at the list of files in your submit directory now.

 Transferring Specific Output Files
 ----------------------------------